ESiWACE/esdm/README.md

 ## Internal Data Model

-The first thing to understand is the data model that is used by ESDM.
-This data model is very similar to that employed by NetCDF, but it does add some abstractions, and is described in this section.
+The first thing to understand is the data model used by ESDM.
+This data model is very similar to that employed by NetCDF, but it adds some abstractions.
+This section describes the model.

 ### Dataspace

-A dataspace describes how data is stored in memory, it is basically a mapping of a logical dataspace to sequential bytes in memory.
-All data handled by ESDM is associated with a dataspace, mostly the dataspaces are user provided.
-Several copies of the same data may use distinct dataspaces, and ESDM allows users to transform data from one layout to another by providing a source and a destination dataspace (`esdm_dataspace_copy_data()`).
-User code needs to provide a dataspace when it defines a variable (here the data layout part is irrelevant), when it stores data, and when it reads data.
+A data space describes the layout of data in memory.
+It is a mapping of logical data space to sequential bytes in memory.
+All data handled by ESDM is associated with a data space.
+Mostly the data spaces are user-provided.
+Several copies of the same data may use distinct datas paces.
+In this case, ESDM allows users to transform data from one layout to another by providing a source and a destination data space (`esdm_dataspace_copy_data()`).
+User code needs to provide a data space when it defines a variable (here, the data layout part is irrelevant), when it stores data, and when it reads data.

-The logical dataspace is always a multidimensional, axis aligned box in ESDM.
-As such, a dataspace consists of the following information:
+The logical data space is always a multidimensional, axis-aligned box in ESDM.
+As such, a data space consists of the following information:

 -   the dimension count

 -   start and end coordinates for each axis

--   a datatype describing a single value within the multidimensional array
+-   a data type describing a single value within the multidimensional array

 -   (data serialization information)

-The data serialization information is usually implicit, ESDM will simply assume C multidimensional array layout.
-Fortran programs will need to set the data serialization information explicitly to match the inverse dimension order of Fortran.
-The data serialization information (‘stride’) can also achieve unorthodox effects like arrays with holes, or to replicate a single 2D slice along a third axis.
+The data serialization information is usually implicit.
+By default, ESDM assumes a C multidimensional array layout.
+Fortran programs will need to set explicitly the data serialization information to match Fortran’s inverse dimension order.
+The data serialization information (`stride`) can also achieve unorthodox effects like arrays with holes or replicating a single 2D slice along a third axis.

 #### Creating and Destroying Dataspaces

-ESDM provides two distinct mechanisms to create a dataspace: A generic API which allocates the dataspace on the heap, and an API to quickly create a throw-away dataspace on the stack.
+ESDM provides two distinct mechanisms to create a data space: A generic API that allocates the data space on the heap and an API to create a throw-away data space on the stack quickly.

 ##### The Generic API

 The functions used to create dataspaces are:

--   `esdm_dataspace_create()` Constructs a dataspace with a given dimension count, size and datatype.
-This assumes that the hypercube starts at (0, 0, ..., 0) and C data layout.
+-   `esdm_dataspace_create()` Construct a data space with a given dimension count, size, and datatype.
+It assumes that the hypercube starts at (0, 0, ..., 0) and C data layout.

 -   `esdm_dataspace_create_full()` Like `esdm_dataspace_create()`, but